 Your Long-Term Goals

-If, however, you have decided to settle in a new area permanently and do not see yourself returning, keeping a property in a different city or state may be too complicated.
-Managing tenants from a distance can be stressful and costly unless you hire a property management company.
+If, however, you have decided to settle in a new area permanently and do not see yourself returning, keeping a property out of state or in a different city may be too complicated.
+Managing tenants from a distance can be stressful and costly unless you hire a property manager.

 Market Conditions